maikelarabori/shell-script-examples/README.md

 # shell-script-examples
-A few examples of shell script files
+A few examples of Shell script files.